California funeral homes run out of space as COVID-19 rages

 “The volume is just incredible and they fear that they won’t be able to keep up,” he said.
 “And the worst of the surge could still be ahead of us.”

 Los Angeles County, the epicenter of the crisis in California, has surpassed 10,000 COVID-19 deaths alone.
+Hospitals in the area are overwhelmed, and are struggling to keep up with basics such as oxygen as they treat an unprecedented number of patients with respiratory issues.
+On Saturday, U.S. Army Corps of Engineers crews arrived to update some hospital’s oxygen delivery systems.

 Nationally, an average of just over 2,500 people have died of COVID-19 over the past seven days, according to Johns Hopkins data.
 The number of daily newly reported cases in that period has averaged close to 195,000, a decline from two weeks earlier.